 Pots for cooking are an essential piece of gear on the trail.
-But what pot sizes are best?
+But what sizes of cooking pots work best?
 The answer to this question is not straightforward.
 For example, a larger pot will hold more hot water and food, but it might be too heavy if you’re trying to carry less weight.

-Smaller pots can heat up your meal faster, but they also require more fuel since there’s less surface area exposed to the flame.
-So which size pot should you use?
+Smaller pots can heat your meal faster, but they also require more fuel since there’s less surface area exposed to the flame.
+So, which size pot should you use?

 We’ll discuss that in detail below!